-Below is a list of questions that prospective clients, with clutter related challenges, have asked me over the years.
-This list is a helpful tool for both professional organizing consultants and for clients who aren’t sure what to ask when contacting
+Below is a list of questions that prospective clients with clutter-related challenges have asked me over the years.
+This list is a helpful tool for professional organizing consultants and clients who aren’t sure what to ask when contacting a professional organizer.

-- You want to create your own FAQs and add them to your website.
+- would like to create their own FAQs and add them to their websites.

-- You want to differentiate and distinguish yourself from other professional organizers.
+- want to differentiate and distinguish themselves from other professional organizers.

-- You are a new professional organizer and want to practice + prepare for consultations.
+- are new to the industry and want to practice + prepare for consultations with prospective clients.